 - Some adults have a flaky pattern of eczema on the face and neck, which is related to skin colonisation by malassezia.
 In these patients, prick tests to malassezia may be positive and malassezia-specific IgE may be detected on blood testing.
 The eczema can improve with topical antifungal or oral antifungal treatment (itraconazole or ketoconazole).
 Intermittent antifungal treatment (e.g., once weekly) is often required long term.

 - Candida (thrush) is also more likely to thrive in poorly controlled, moist areas of eczema.

 Dermatophyte infections (tinea) do not appear to be more prevalent in atopic dermatitis.

 Allergens and eczema

-- There are many misconceptions and controversies regarding eczema and allergy, even within the medical profession.
+- There are many misconceptions and controversies regarding eczema and allergy.
 People who have atopic dermatitis associated with elevated IgE are likely to have allergies to food or environmental factors such as grass, cat dander and dust mites.
 However these allergies are often independent of their eczema, that is, even though the patient has a positive allergy test, exposure to the allergen does not directly affect the severity of the eczema.

-- It is common for prick tests for allergy to be falsely positive in atopic individuals because of the extreme sensitivity of eczematous skin to any insult.
+- It is common for prick tests for allergy to be positive in atopic individuals because of the extreme sensitivity of eczematous skin to any insult.
 The tests are done by scratching the skin with a small amount of a potential allergen such as cat dander.
-In people with eczema scratching the skin may cause a raised mark, i.e. a positive test result even without any allergen.
+In people with eczema scratching the skin may cause a raised mark, i.e. a positive test result even without any allergen (this is called a false positive).
 This means the test is unreliable for diagnosing allergies in those with eczema.